-5.28 In applying the UDP policies to any planning application which may affect important species, habitats or earth heritage features, the Council will consider the following:

-- The status of the site, species or earth heritage feature; - The underpinning survey data. - The potential impact of the development on species, habitats and earth heritage on the site. - The potential impact of the development on species, habitats and earth heritage features outside the development site. - The identification, evaluation and scale of likely impacts on the natural environment. - The effectiveness of proposals to retain features within a development; - The adequacy and appropriateness of compensation and mitigation proposals. - The opportunities for creating new features or enhancing existing. - The management and monitoring measures proposed. - The timing of works.
+- 5.28 In applying the UDP policies to any planning application which may affect important species, habitats or earth heritage features, the Council will consider the following: - The status of the site, species or earth heritage feature; - The submitted survey data. - The potential impact of the development on species, habitats and earth heritage on the site. - The potential impact of the development on species, habitats and earth heritage features outside the development site. - The identification, evaluation and scale of likely impacts on the natural environment. - The effectiveness of proposals to retain features within a development; - The adequacy and appropriateness of compensation and mitigation proposals. - The opportunities for creating new features or enhancing existing. - The management and monitoring measures proposed. - The timing of works. - 5.29 In situations where UDP policy objectives conflict, for example, where there are contradictory natural and built conservation requirements, the Council will encourage imaginative design solutions to resolve such problems based on appropriate survey work and accurate impact assessments.